capacitor-community/sqlite/README.md

 ### `available since 2.1.0-1`

+Electron Plugin: the location of the databases could nw be selected:
+  - the previous one **YourApplication/Electron/Databases**
- - Electron Plugin: the location of the databases has been modified to not loose them when updating the application.
-They are now under User/Databases/APP_NAME/.
-This implies a modication of the index.html file to define the APP_NAME parameter (see below `Running on Electron`).
-So you have to copy your old databases under this new location.
+  - under **User/Databases/APP_NAME/** to not loose them when updating the application.
+This is manage in the index.(see below `Running on Electron`).

 If an error occurs: